-

 Innovation, Invention and Intellectual Property

 ORIGINALLY POSTED August 12th 2007 6,472 Views on developerworks I’ve seen a few comments in blogsphere relating to my ‘Master Inventor’ status and figured it was worth clarifying that this is an internal IBM accolade relating to services rendered in the area of innovation, invention and Intellectual Property (IP).
-Although in the last few years [Read More]
+Although in the last few years the US patent office has stopped officially releasing their top 10 lists, IBM has long been #1 with the most patents filed annually – in most years more than double that of the company in the #2 spot.
+Within IBM’s research and development labs disclosure… [Read More]

 -